 KNOWLEDGE, SKILLS, AND ABILITIES:

-- Strong organizational skills and time management with the ability to multitask different tasks
+- Competent organizational and time management skills, with a strong attention to detail

 Interested applicants are invited to submit a current resume, a detailed cover letter and three references.